Sutton Bonington: Features and amenities

 The village boasts a number of small shops, a Coffee shop, a post office, a village hall and library, a primary school, a doctor's surgery and two pubs: The Anchor (in the Bonington part) and The King's Head (in the Sutton part).
 A small industrial estate exists just outside the village on Rempstone Road.

 The village also has two medieval churches, a result of the merging of the two original villages (Sutton and Bonington); they are St Michael's Church (Bonington's parish church, located on Main Street) and St Anne's Church (Sutton's church, located down St Anne's Lane).
-The village has a large conservation area at its heart, with 25 Listed buildings contained within it.
+The village has a large conservation area at its heart, with 25 listed buildings contained within it.
 Sutton Bonington Hall and St Anne's Church are Grade II* (the remainder being Grade II).
 Sutton Bonington Hall is a country house largely erected in the Queen Anne period and is locally known as "The Hall".
 In 1825 it came into the ownership of the Paget family and remained a residence until 2000; it has since gone into commercial use as a location for weddings, conferences and parties.
 There is a Methodist church and a Baptist church in the Sutton part of the village.

 Aside from the main village, the parish contains a number of outlying areas of settlement, including the university campus and the hamlet of Zouch.
 There are also two adjacent clusters of housing towards West Leake, at the junctions of Landcroft Lane/Melton Lane and Melton Lane/Pithouse Lane/Trowell Lane.
 Within the latter cluster is a 200-year-old public house called the Star Inn known locally as Pit House, the Victoria County History for Sutton Bonington states that "[i]t was also known as Pit House because it was used by miners from the gypsum ‘pits’."
 Between 1982 and 2004 specialist car manufacturer GTM Cars used buildings in Trowel Lane as their factory and offices.
-Since their departure to Coventry these were been used by Talon Sportscars until July 2008.
+Since their departure to Coventry these were used by Talon Sportscars until July 2008.